efpcode/babelfish/BabelDevJournal.md

 * Response-parser from client i.e. get translation out of json-object.
 * Create validation of username and password.
 Maybe use a namedtuple from 'collections' :thinking:.
-* DB schema for language code.
+* DB schema for language codes.

 ## If I have time :hourglass:
 * BabelDB._width_calculator : needs to be rewritten, since column width